 As part of his theory of general relativity, Albert Einstein made gravitational waves known to the world in 1916 [3].
 Ever since, scientists all over the world have been testing different techniques that would help confirm this theory of gravitational waves.
-The reason is that these type of waves are a different approach to measuring our universe, besides through electromagnetic waves, which is how astrophysicists observed space up until late 2015.
+The reason is that these type of waves are a different approach to measuring our universe, besides through electromagnetic waves, which is how astrophysicists usually observed space.
 But what are these waves, and why are they essential to understanding the universe?
 How are they different in comparison to electromagnetic waves?
 What type of forces produce them, and how can they be detected?